Imburse-Payments/imburse-payments.github.io/pages/getting-started/payment-options.md

 ## Payment Options
 The payment options that are selected to return in the response come from processsing through the scheme rules engine.
 This is documented in [Payout Schemes - How and when are Rules matched?](/pages/getting-started/payout-schemes/#how-and-when-are-rules-matched).

-The resultant list of Voucher objects can then be displayed in your UI to your customer.
-Important Voucher object properties you will use would be `rewardId`, `redemptionInstructions`, `description`, `imageUrls`, `disclaimer`, `termsAndConditions`, `displayInstructions`.
+The resultant list of Reward objects can then be displayed in your UI to your customer.
+Important Reward object properties you will use would be `rewardId`, `redemptionInstructions`, `description`, `imageUrls`, `disclaimer`, `termsAndConditions`, `displayInstructions`.